neha-ajith/liveasy-task/README.md

 # liveasy-task

+Assignment done as part of selection task for Liveasy Logistics.
 Implements user authentication using a phone number.
 The user will enter a 10 digit phone number to receive an OTP which will be automatically verified.

 ## Screen Recording
 https://user-images.githubusercontent.com/62176326/185783512-6e833175-324d-4ac1-9aac-5b7fc5a05e73.mp4